 Surveillance Station: This app turns the server into a comprehensive surveillance system when coupled with supported IP cameras.
-Note, though, that the DS1618+ can handle up to 40 cameras but includes only two camera licenses.
+Note that the DS1618+ can handle up to 40 cameras but includes only two camera licenses.
 Additional licenses cost some $60 each.

 Video Station: If you have a personal collection of movies or TV shows, this app will turn your NAS into a private Netflix-like streaming server.
 Alternatively, you can also use Plex or Media Server apps.
 Keep in mind that, unlike the DS218+, the DS1618+ doesn’t support 4K transcoding.

-Download Station: This is a well-designed self-download app that can take care of downloading files from any sources.
+Download Station: This is a well-designed self-download app that can download files from any source.
 It also has a powerful torrent search if you feel adventurous enough to get things that others want to share.